 Insomnia can be caused by abrupt changes in your daily routine, such as staying up much later than usual for more than one night in a row for studying or going out.
 Other common causes of insomnia include:

-- Illness that causes pain, nausea, or shortness of breath
+- Illness that causes pain, nausea, or breathing problems

 - Stress that causes muscle tension, headaches, or indigestion

-- Sleeping pills, alcohol, or other sedatives that produce "rebound" insomnia when they wear off
+- Use of “sleeping pills”, alcoholic beverages, or other sedatives that can produce "rebound" insomnia when they wear off

 - Insufficient activity during the day

-- Reduce noise and light in your sleep environment.
+- Reduce noise and light in your sleeping environment

-- If you lie awake more than 15 minutes, get up and do a non-stimulating activity such as pleasure reading, or watching TV until you feel sleepy, then go back to bed.
+- If you lie awake for more than 15-20 minutes, get up and do a non-stimulating activity such as pleasure reading, or watching TV until you feel sleepy, then go back to bed.

 If your insomnia continues, or worsens in spite of these measures after 5-7 days, call and make an appointment with the IU Health Center Medical Clinic (http://healthcenter.indiana.edu/services/medical-clinic.shtml) for further evaluation and treatment.